20 Advantages And Disadvantages Of Google Slides

 7. Works Offline

-You can use Google Slides offline on Microsoft Edge or Google Chrome browser by installing an extension.
-It enables you to continue working on your presentation even without an internet connection.
-Although a few features will be disabled when you’re offline, you can still do a lot, such as adding new slides, editing text, etc.
+Use Google Slides offline on Microsoft Edge or Google Chrome by installing an extension.
+You can keep working on your presentation without an internet connection.
+Some features will be disabled, but you can still add slides and edit text.

 8. Auto-save Docs